What Does it Take to Be a Wholesale and Manufacturing Sales Representative?

-When polled, Wholesale and Manufacturing Sales Representatives say the following skills are most frequently used in their jobs:
+Wholesale and Manufacturing Sales Representatives state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.